 A person's eligibility for premium subsidy is based on information obtained from FSA and NRCS.
 AIPs can inquire about a producer's status using the CRM - Issue Log.
 AIPs can also submit an error resolution request to RMA through the CRM - Issue Log when a policyholder questions whether there has been a transmission or processing error that may have resulted in an incorrect determination of the person's premium subsidy eligibility.
+AIPs should allow 30 days after the producer filed the AD-1026 before initiating a review request.

-However, producers and AIPs may not dispute or appeal to RMA any determination of compliance made by FSA or NRCS.
+Producers and AIPs may not dispute or appeal to RMA any determination of compliance made by FSA or NRCS that are due to HELC or WC violations.
 Producers should dispute or appeal such compliance determinations directly with FSA or NRCS, as applicable.
 Insureds cannot seek arbitration or legal proceedings under the crop insurance policy because of a determination of ineligibility of premium subsidy.
 To request access to the CRM - Issue Log, send an email containing your full name, AIP affiliation, and reason access is needed to maithelpdesk@rma.usda.gov and copy Conservation@rma.usda.gov.
 Include a completed Form FCIC-586C along with the request (Form FCIC-586C may be obtained from the RMA IT Help Desk, if needed).